sunnyguan/bogo-search-chrome-extension/README.md

-# Bogo Search Chrome Extension (LeetCode Rooms)
+# Bogo Search (LeetCode Rooms)

-Add Rooms to Leetcode.
-See https://github.com/lacjnhi/leetcode-rooms for more information.
+Add rooms to Leetcode.
+See https://github.com/lacjnhi/bogo-search for more information.